eagle840/killercoda-labs/terraforminter/step4.md

 ## move terraform state to a database

+In this last step, we'll move the state over to a postgres database.

-edit the providers.tf to match:
+Edit the providers.tf to match:

+`nano providers.tf`{{exec}}

 ```sh
 terraform {